3D PRINTING MATERIALS, TERMINOLOGY AND SPECIFICATIONS

 1) Plastic types

-There are two main plastic types used in small-scale 3D printing, Polylactic Acid (PLA) and Acrylonitrile Butadiene Styrene (ABS).
-There are six other plastics used for specific applications; Acrylonitrile styrene acrylate (ASA), polyethylene terephthalate with glycol (PETG), nylon, flexible, ‘Polymax’, and ‘Woodfill’.
+There are three main plastic types used in small-scale plastic 3D printing, Polylactic Acid (PLA), Polyethylene Terephthalate-Glycol (PETG) and Acrylonitrile Styrene Acrylate.
+There are three other, rarely used plastics for very specific applications in carbon-fibre infused PLA/PETG/Nylon, Polycarbonate and Polymakers custom PLA blend ‘Polymax”.
 These are all thermoplastics, able to be heated, molded and cooled rather easily and safely, hence their popularity in 3D printing.
 Each plastic has its advantages and disadvantages, for any job we will advise on which option suits your needs best.
 We are always looking into new experimental filaments so this list will continue to grow.

-- Our plastic of choice that we print most of our jobs in is PLA, a hard and brittle plastic.
-This plastic is easy to use, fast to print from, affordable and has a glossy surface finish.
-Despite the brittle failure method, PLA is stronger compared to other 3D printing FDM materials due to it retaining heat better while printing, creating stronger layer bonds.
-We also have a large amount of colours of PLA available at any time.
-PLA has a big advantage of handling large prints well due to its ability to hold its shape while cooling.
-PLA’s disadvantage is that it is susceptible to UV damage and deform under heat (above 45°C).
-Prints in PLA should not be left out in the sun on a hot day or used in any application where ambient temperatures exceed 45°C.
+- Our plastic of choice that we print most of our jobs in is PLA.
+This plastic is easy to use, fast to print from, affordable and comes in a huge range of colours.
+PLA is quite strong when 3D printed with a high layer bonding strength between layers, but has a brittle failure method where it will snap instead of bend.
+PLA has the notable advantage of handling large prints very well due to its ability to hold its shape while cooling.
+PLA’s main disadvantage is that it is susceptible to UV damage and deform under loads when the plastic begins to soften above 45°C. Prints in PLA should not be left out in the sun or in a car on a hot day or used in any application where ambient temperatures exceed 45°C. PLA is perfectly well suited for fitment test engineering prototypes, props, architectural models and generic plastic components to help around the house.

 3D printers make their parts by putting down thin layers of plastic to build the part by sheets.
 Each of these sheets can vary in size dramatically depending on which type of machine made the part.
 Layer height is the simplest way to control the cost of a part and its surface finish.
 A thinner layer will give a smoother result, but takes longer.
 Most commercial plastic 3D printers vary in capability between 0.1mm and 0.3mm thick layers of which we are capable although a print with a layer height of only 0.05mm has been achieved.
-By standard we print at 0.25mm height.
-This is because it gives a great finish, is fast and also many peoples prototypes feature dimensions using 0.5mm, such as a part being 20.5mm tall.
+By standard we print at 0.20mm-0.25mm height.
 The strength of layer bonding in 3D prints is relative to layer height, with thicker heights producing stronger prints, so any print which needs high strength I will always print in thicker layers.
 Prints in 0.3mm are the most affordable while prints down to 0.05mm will be more costly due to the time they take to print.

 3D printers draw shapes by first drawing the outline as a ‘wall’ and then filling in the ‘floor’ with a solid sheet of plastic.
 After this, they then fill in the inside of the part with a honeycomb or square mesh.
 This allows the process to be very fast and holds the shape well.
 The higher the infill, the stronger the part.
 By default, we print at 10% infill for props, 15% infill for prototypes and architecture and 20% for end-use parts.
 Walls are typically required to be a minimum of 1.6mm thick which involves 2 walls drawn on the inside and outside of the shape at 0.4mm thick each.
 By standard we do 2 walls for props (1.6mm thick) and 3 for prototypes (2.4mm thick).